engimas/blog/src/content/blog/maximizing-efficiency-chocolateys-guide-to-windows-software-management.md

 ---
-title: "Maximizing Efficiency: Chocolatey's Guide to Windows Software Management"
+title: "Chocolatey: Windows Package Manager [Installation Guide & Cheatsheet]"
 description: Chocolatey is an open-source package manager for Windows.
 It builds on top of existing technologies like PowerShell and NuGet.
 Chocolatey operates via command-line interface (CLI), which makes it easy to automate software